35-37 Leon Street

 - BA in Communications Studies, Youngstown State University

-Prior to joining the academic advising team in the College of Computer and Information Science at Northeastern University, I worked at the Ohio State University as an academic advisor.
+Prior to joining the academic advising team at Northeastern’s Khoury College of Computer Sciences, I worked at The Ohio State University as an academic advisor.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?